 The Downtown Mixed Use designation provides opportunities for complementary service and retail commercial businesses, professional offices, and residential uses to locate within the City's downtown.
-Downtown Mixed Use encourages the inclusion of a ground-floor, street-frontage commercial component, but ~~it~~ is not required.
+Downtown Mixed Use encourages the inclusion of a ground-floor, street-frontage commercial component, but it is not required.
 Residential uses in a mixed-use development are permitted above ground floor commercial or adjacent to a commercial use.
-Mixed commercial/office and residential tenancies and stand-alone commercial or office uses are allowed. ~~Stand-alone residential uses are allowed if affordable housing units are provided.
-However, exclusively residential buildings are not allowed.~~ Development approaches encourage shared use of parking areas and public open spaces, pedestrian travel ways, and interaction of uses within the district.
-Particular features that will define Downtown include public open space as an integral component of the ~~Gold Line~~ Metro station, as well as any larger mixed-use or commercial developments.
+Mixed commercial/office and residential tenancies and stand-alone commercial or office uses are allowed.
+Stand-alone residential uses are allowed if affordable housing units are provided.
+Development approaches encourage shared use of parking areas and public open spaces, pedestrian travel ways, and interaction of uses within the district.
+Particular features that will define Downtown include public open space as an integral component of the Metro station, as well as any larger mixed-use or commercial developments.